Budget deal expected Monday :: WRAL.com

 Raleigh, N.C. — After two weeks of closed-door negotiations, House and Senate leaders predict they'll have a final budget deal to unveil Monday.

-On Friday, lead budget-writers for the two chambers were walking back and forth between the corner offices.
-House senior Appropriations chair Nelson Dollar, R-Wake, said Friday afternoon that the two sides were "on the way to conclusion," and that they hoped to agree on all the major items by the end of the day.
+On Friday, lead budget writers for the two chambers were walking back and forth between the offices of House Speaker Tim Moore and Senate President Pro Tem Phil Berger.
+House senior Appropriations Chairman Rep. Nelson Dollar, R-Wake, said Friday afternoon that the two sides were "on the way to conclusion" and that they hoped to agree on all the major items by the end of the day.

-However, there are usually a few smaller issues left on the table for the "corner offices" - the House Speaker and Senate President Pro Tem - to settle at the end.
-And legislative staff will need time to draft, proofread and print the final bill and accompanying documents.
+However, there are usually a few smaller issues left on the table for the so-called "corner offices" to settle at the end, and legislative staff will need time to draft, proofread and print the final bill and accompanying documents.

-In general, the two chambers aim to end up somewhere between the House and Senate positions on most items, although that hasn't always been the case.
-The major areas of contention include:
+In general, the two chambers aim to end up somewhere between the House and the Senate positions on most items, although that hasn't always been the case.
+The major areas of contention include the following:

-Teacher Raises: Both plans would aim for an average of 9.5 percent over the two-year budget cycle.
-The Senate would get there a bit faster with an average raise of 3.7 percent in 2017-18, while the House's proposal was a 3.3 percent average raise this year.
+Teacher raises: Both plans would aim for an average of 9.5 percent over the two-year budget cycle.
+The Senate would get there a bit faster, with an average raise of 3.7 percent in 2017-18, while the House's proposal was a 3.3 percent average raise the coming year.
 The House budget offered better raises for teachers at and above 16 years, while the Senate's plan did not.

 Both House and Senate plans spent the same amount, $22.9 billion, a spending target that was agreed to earlier in the year.
 However, sources close to the negotiations say the final deal is likely to end up spending slightly more – possibly as much as $23.1 billion.